klauer/epics-sumo-mirror/doc/index.rst

 Copyright (c) 2015 by `Helmholtz-Zentrum Berlin <https://www.helmholtz-berlin.de>`_.

-This software of this project can be used under the GPL v.3, see :doc:`license`.
+This software of this project can be used under GPL v.3, see :doc:`license`.

 Download
 ========